Morphea (mor-FEE-uh) is a rare condition that causes painless, discolored patches on your skin.

-Morphea usually subsides on its own over time, though recurrences are common.
+Morphea usually improves on its own over time, though recurrences are common.
 In the meantime, medications and therapies are available to help treat the skin discoloration and other effects.Next

 - Patches that gradually develop a lighter or whitish center